Phoenix Sexual Assault Attorneys

 • They acted knowingly or intentionally

-An effective strategy is to find the weakest point of evidence and vigilantly attack it for one or more elements of the alleged crime.
+An effective strategy is to find the weakest piece of evidence and vigilantly attack it for one or more elements of the alleged crime.

 Not Enough Corroborating Evidence

-Physical evidence, such as DNA, bruising, or semen is not always available in cases where the accusation was made well after the alleged contact.
-It is also not often available when the contact does not involve penetration or use of force, or, of course, when there are false allegations made.
+Physical evidence, such as DNA, bruising, or semen, is not always available in cases where the accusation was made well after the alleged contact.
+It is also not often available when the contact does not involve penetration or use of force or when there are false allegations made.
 When there is a lack of physical evidence, the judge or jury must determine whose version of the story is more credible.
 Therefore, the goal of any criminal defense attorney is to discredit the prosecution’s tale of events and build credibility for the defendant.

-Even if there is corroboration evidence available, however, one must realize that this still doesn’t always mean that the accusations are true.
-In addition, having this evidence gives us the opportunity to examine, analyze, and use it to discredit any false accusations.
+Even if corroboration evidence is available, one must realize that this does not always mean the accusations are true.
+In addition, this evidence allows us to examine, analyze, and use it to discredit any false accusations.

 False Allegations

 Unfortunately, false allegations are relatively common in cases of sex crimes.
 As a result, proving that the accuser made false accusations and establishing their motivation can be an extremely relevant defense.
-A thorough pre-trial investigation of the accuser’s background, as well as the circumstances surrounding the allegation, can uncover facts that can easily stack up to motivation.
+A thorough pre-trial investigation of the accuser’s background and the circumstances surrounding the allegation can uncover facts that can quickly stack up to motivation.

 A few of the motives for an individual to make false claims include: